 - Diet: Gluten Free

 An amazingly simple, quick way to cook a flavorful springtime vegetable!
 The sweet citrus vinaigrette balances out the earthiness of the asparagus.

-- 1 bunch of asparagus, trimmed at the bottom of the stalk where they naturally snap
+- 1 bunch of asparagus, trimmed

 - Salt and ground black pepper

 - ½ cup fresh-squeezed or cold-pressed orange juice

 - ¼ cup olive oil

 - ½ teaspoon kosher salt